vingerha/gtfs2/README.md

 - when setting up a new datasource (by using the url to the external ZIP file) this may easily take 5-10 minutes before the next step is reached, depending on the content of the ZIP.

 ## Data add / update
-Data can be updated at your own discretion by a service It requires the following structure
+Data can be updated at your own discretion by a service, e.g. you can have a weekly automation to run the service It requires the following structure
 ```
 service: gtfs2.update_gtfs